 Expanded upon the graphic novel to fit a wide release (through Fathom Events, it wasn't the usual straight-to-DVD format that animated movies utilize), a whole new subplot involving Batgirl was, let's go with regrettable.
 However, the legendary voices of Kevin Conroy and Mark Hamill reprise Batman and Joker and that is must-see (listen-to?) stuff.

-The most divisive movie of my lifetime, BvS was DC's answer to Marvel's Civil War.
+The most divisive movie of my lifetime (2017 edit: I guess until The Last Jedi), BvS was DC's answer to Marvel's Civil War.
 They actually tried to open on the same day as the MCU haymaker.
 They obviously blinked and moved to March and still smashed box office numbers, but the movie was absolutely torn to shreds by the world.

 The DCEU tried to catch up to the MCU with one film.
 Marvel took their time and released five movies before they even did The Avengers.
 The plot of BvS was similar to Civil War in that it divided its iconic heroes.
 However, Marvel built up to Civil War with 12 movies over seven years!
 DC had only the solid at best Man of Steel from almost three whole years earlier to show for their universe.

 The kitchen sink and Doomsday as well was thrown into Zack Snyder's film and the result, while still enjoyable for nerds like myself and enhanced by another great Hans Zimmer score (though the movie drove him out of the superhero genre), would prove to be a bloated mess.
 With Jolly Ranchers.
 The fact that a three hour, R rated cut exists tells you all you need to know about what was attempted here.